Deepan-Karmakar/p5.js-tutorial/Inline-documentation.md

 Running `grunt yui` will generate docs ready for the website that link to the version of the p5.js library on the website already with relative links.

 Periodically (ideally with each new release), the docs/reference folder needs to be manually copied over to p5js.org/reference, and submitted via PR.
+If you'd like to try out a setup that does this for you automatically, making viewing the p5 website with the latest docs and libraries a lot easier, see [toolness/p5.js-docker](https://github.com/toolness/p5.js-docker).